icpc/ccs-specs/Contest_API.md

 file, i.e. there must not be extra directories (or files) added unless these are explicitly part of the submission content.

-#### POST and PUT submissions

-To add a submission one can use the `POST` method on the submissions endpoint or the `PUT` method directly on an element url. `POST` is typically used by teams submitting to the contest and `PUT` is used by admin users or tools.
-Both must include a valid JSON object with the same attributes the submission endpoint returns with a `GET` request with the following exceptions:

-* The attributes `team_id`, `time`, and `contest_time` are
-  optional depending on the use case (see below).
-The server may require attributes to either be absent or present, and should respond with a 4xx error code in such cases.
-* Since `files` only supports `application/zip`, providing the `mime` field is optional.
-* `reaction` may be provided but a CCS does not have to honour it.
-* If the CCS supports a `team` role they will only have access to `POST`, and `time` must not be provided when using this role. `time` will always be set to the current time as determined by the server. `team_id` may be provided but then must match the ID of the team associated with the request.
-* Simple proxies using an `admin` role should also use `POST` to let the server determine the `id`. `team_id` must be provided but `time` must not and will be determined by the server.
-* For more advanced scenarios an `admin` role may use a `PUT`. `time` is required and the client is responsible for making sure the provided `id` is unique.
-For example in a setup with a central CCS with satellite sites where teams submit to a proxy CCS that forwards to the central CCS, this might be useful to make sure that the proxy CCS can accept submissions even when the connection to the central CCS is down.
-The proxy can then forward these submissions later, when the connection is restored again.

-The request must fail with a 4xx error code if any of the following happens:

-* A required attribute is missing.
-* An attribute that must not be provided is provided.
-* The supplied problem, team or language can not be found.
-* An entrypoint is required for the given language, but not supplied.
-* The mime field in `files` is set but invalid.
-* Something is wrong with the submission file.
-For example it contains too many files, it is too big, etc.
-* The provided `id` already exists or is otherwise not acceptable.

-The response will contain a `Location` header pointing to the newly created submission and the response body will contain the initial state of the submission.

-Performing a `POST` or `PUT` by any roles other than `admin` and `team` is not supported.

-#### Use cases for POSTing and PUTting submissions

-The POST and PUT submissions endpoint can be used for a variety of reasons, and depending on the use case, the server might require different fields to be present.
-A number of common scenarios are described here for informational purposes only.

-##### Team client submitting to CCS

-The most obvious and probably most common case is where a team directly submits to the CCS, e.g. with a command-line submit client.

-In this case the client has the `team` role and a specific `team_id` already associated with it.
-POST must be used and the attributes `id`, `team_id`, `time`, and `contest_time` should not be specified; the server will determine these attributes and should reject submissions specifying them, or may ignore a `team_id` that is identical to the one that the client has authenticated as.

-##### A proxy server forwarding to a CCS

-A proxy server may receive submissions from team clients (like above) and forward these to a CCS.
-This might be useful, for example, in a multi-site contest setup, where each site runs a proxy that would still be reachable if connectivity with the central CCS is lost, or where the proxy forwards the submission to multiple CCS's that run in parallel (like the shadowing setup at the ICPC World Finals).

-In such a scenario, the proxy server would timestamp the submissions and authenticate the submitting team, and then forward the submission to the upstream CCS using the `admin` role.
-The proxy would provide `team_id` and `time` attributes and the CCS should then accept and use these.

-To allow the proxy to return a submission `id` during connectivity loss, each site could be assigned a unique prefix such that the proxy server itself can generate unique `id`s and then submit a PUT to the central CCS with the `id` attribute included.
-The central CCS should then accept and use that `id` attribute.

-##### Further potential extensions

-To allow for any further use cases, the specification is deliberately flexible in how the server can handle optional attributes.

-* The `contest_time` attribute should normally not be specified when `time` is already specified as it can be calculated from `time` and the wallclock time is unambiguously defined without reference to contest start time.
-However, in a case where one would want to support a multi-site contest where the sites run out of sync, the use of `contest_time` might be considered.

 #### Examples

 Request: